-11.3.3 Zero adjustment of the instrument
+12.3.3 Zero adjustment of the instrument

-The zero settings of the LMG can be adjusted without sending the instrument back to the factory.
-For this purpose remove \underline{ALL} relevant measuring cables from the instrument and switch to the normal measuring mode.
-Activate the jack, you want to adjust, in the range menu.
-Now short circuit the voltage input (U or U{sensor} with U).
-If you have selected I{sensor} also short circuit I{sensor} with I. I and I{HF} stay open!
+The zero settings of the LMG450 can be adjusted without sending the instrument back to the factory.
+For this purpose remove ALL relevant measuring cables from the instrument and switch to the normal measuring mode.
+Now short circuit the voltage input (U\ and U).
 Short circuit means, not to connect the inputs with any wire but to connect them as short as possible to get a minimised loop area!